encode/uvicorn/README.md

 ## Notes

-* I've modified the consumer contract slightly, to allow coroutine functions.
+* I've modified the ASGI consumer contract slightly, to allow coroutine functions.
-This provides a nicer interface for asyncio implemntations.
-It's not strictly neccessary to make this change as it's possible to instead have the application be responsible for adding a new task to the event loop.
+This provides a nicer interface for asyncio implementations.
+It's not strictly necessary to make this change as it's possible to instead have the application be responsible for adding a new task to the event loop.
 * Streaming responses are supported, using "Response Chunk" ASGI messages.
 * Streaming requests are not currently supported.